 - Logic: what naturally will look good with the colour of your house.

 When choosing the right colour, don’t just rely on one category.
 Taking all of these into consideration will help guide you towards a great decision.
 Steel-Line has a visualisation tool that will help you out with the basics of what does and doesn’t look good.
 It let you see your garage door, before you have even thought about buying one.

 Whether you realise it or not, your house has a personality, and that personality is defined by the current look and design.

 - Is it a really modern, minimalistic house?
-Well a steel roller door won’t stylistically fit.
+Well, a steel roller door won’t stylistically fit.
 It could make it look outdated.
-A light shade of grey, or white Inspirations garage door will sit nicely.
+A light shade of grey or white Custom Collection garage door will sit nicely.

 - Is it a brick house, with a neutral earthy colour?
 A pastel coloured door might look out of place.
 A timber look sectional door would look great.

 - Is it an old Queenslander styled home?
 Maybe a large stone textured automatic door will not contrast well; but a white, or a light pastel coloured roller door.

 Just be realistic with what design elements your home currently does, or will carry.
 Among many others, these are a few of the core elements that will affect the overall look of your garage door.